 - Can we grow our agency during COVID-19?
 Theoretically, if you have a strong cash position (12+ months of expenses).
 But this only applies to a small percentage of agencies.
 I believe 50-70% of agencies will shrink (including many that close altogether), perhaps 20-30% will keep their revenue roughly as-is compared to 2019, and perhaps 10% will grow.

 - What about other distractions?
 Be careful on self-medicating.
 But trashy TV might help; for instance, Netflix’s Love is Blind offers a mix of hope, trainwreck, and schadenfreude.
-And the new season of Westworld on HBO has been pretty good so far.
+And the new season of Westworld on HBO was excellent.

 Got another question for me?
 Please share.